 Second-degree forgery is a class 1 misdemeanor.

-Depending on the circumstances of the case, a person can be charged with use of a forged academic record if the individual – with intent to seek employment, admission to an institution of higher education, financial assistance from the institution itself or from other public or private sources of financial assistance – falsely makes, completes, alters, or utters a written instrument which is or purports to be, or is calculated to become or to represent if completed, a bona fide academic record of an institution of secondary or higher education.
+A person can be charged with use of a forged academic record if they use the document to seek employment, admission to an institution of higher education, financial assistance from the institution itself or from other public or private sources of financial assistance.
+They may also be charged if they falsely make, complete, or alter a written instrument that purports to be, or will be represented if completed, a bona fide academic record of an institution of secondary or higher education.

 Use of a forged academic record is a class 1 misdemeanor.